HeylelOS/haven/man/hvn-cfgen.1.md

 ## OPTIONS
 - -S : Sources, where to look up for modules.
 - -l : Comma separated list of builtin languages compilers to look for in the system.
-Supports C and C++.
+Supports "C", "C++" and "asm", case insensitive.
-- filename : Name of the configure script to create, by default configure.
+- filename : Name of the configure script to create, by default "configure".

 ## AUTHOR
 Valentin Debon (valentin.debon@heylelos.org)